SKIP AHEAD. . .

 - Weight gain can result in increased levels of estrogen production.

 Reducing your exposure to estrogens through diet and also environmental exposure can improve your hormone balance.
 Positive changes include eating hormone-free organic animal products and limiting exposure to xenohormones; substances found in nature that can have a direct impact on our estrogen levels (2).
 Simple changes like drinking filtered water, removing solvents and plastics from your household and beauty products, limiting exposure to car exhaust and pesticides, can have deserved benefits.
-This functional nutrition program is a great place to start!

 Stress is that big bust word we all know and as humans, we battle to manage stress on a daily basis.
 Stress can have a huge impact on our endocrine system, so finding tools to help you stay balanced is always a plus for any treatment plan.
 Sticking to a regular sleep cycle (7-9hrs sleep per night) is beneficial for anyone trying to recorrect hormone imbalances.
-We have an advanced CBD supplement that can help!

 Your doctor or midwife may recommend taking a hormonal contraceptive pill like the combination pill (COCs) which contains estrogen and progestin, and the mini-pill (progestin-only pill) (12).
 This is a patient-specific conversation, and it may take several months to find a pill that is most appropriate for you.
 Taking a contraceptive pill can assist with initial hormone balancing by providing a regular dose of hormones.
 However, this doesn’t have to be a long term solution if you aren’t feeling it.
 It is also important to note that it works more as a band-aid than addressing the underlying cause.
 Diet and lifestyle have been shown to be effective at increasing progesterone and decreasing estrogen levels as well.